AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Observations

 \subsection{VLA}

-The transient's location was observed with the Karl G. Jansky Very Large Array (VLA; \citealt{thompson_very_1980}) radio telescope as part of a late-time TDE follow-up program (ID: 23A-280, Y. Yao et al. 2025 in prep).
+The transient's location was observed with the Karl G. Jansky Very Large Array (VLA; \citealt{thompson_very_1980,perley_expanded_2011}) radio telescope as part of a late-time TDE follow-up program (ID: 23A-280, \citealt{yao_optically_2025}).
 The observation of AT2019cmw started at MJD 60033.34, 1474.86 days after the first ZTF forced photometry detection.
 The total on-source integration time was $\mathrm{5.026\,hrs}$ in the VLA C-band (4-8 GHz), with array configuration B used.
 AT2019cmw was undetected down to a $3\sigma$ upper limit of \(4.5 {\mu}\rm{Jy}\).
 The data was analysed following the standard radio continuum image analysis procedures in the Common Astronomy Software Applications (\textsc{CASA}; \citealt{team_casa_2022}).